Diagnosis of hearing loss: Hearing tests

 Hearing loss is generally measured by playing generated or recorded sounds, and determining whether the person can hear them.
 Hearing sensitivity varies according to the frequency of sounds.
 To take this into account, hearing sensitivity can be measured for a range of frequencies and plotted on an audiogram.

 Other method for quantifying hearing loss is a hearing test using a mobile application or hearing aid application, which includes a hearing test.
 Hearing diagnosis using mobile application is similar to the audiometry procedure.
 As a result of hearing test, hearing thresholds at different frequencies (audiogram) are determined.
 Despite the errors in the measurements, application can help to diagnose hearing loss.
 Audiogram, obtained using mobile application, can be used to adjust hearing aid application.

-Another method for quantifying hearing loss is a speech-in-noise test.
-As the name implies, a speech-in-noise test gives an indication of how well one can understand speech in a noisy environment.
-A person with a hearing loss will often be less able to understand speech, especially in noisy conditions.
+An alternative approach to assessing hearing impairment is through the utilization of a speech-in-noise test.
+This evaluation method assesses an individual's ability to comprehend speech amidst background noise.
+Individuals with hearing loss typically experience difficulty in understanding speech, particularly in environments with high levels of noise.
 This is especially true for people who have a sensorineural loss – which is by far the most common type of hearing loss.
 As such, speech-in-noise tests can provide valuable information about a person's hearing ability, and can be used to detect the presence of a sensorineural hearing loss.
 A recently developed digit-triple speech-in-noise test may be a more efficient screening test.

 Otoacoustic emissions test is an objective hearing test that may be administered to toddlers and children too young to cooperate in a conventional hearing test.
 The test is also useful in older children and adults and is an important measure in diagnosing auditory neuropathy described above.

 Auditory brainstem response testing is an electrophysiological test used to test for hearing deficits caused by pathology within the ear, the cochlear nerve and also within the brainstem.
-This test can be used to identify delay in the conduction of neural impulses due to tumours or inflammation but can also be an objective test of hearing thresholds.
+This test can be used to identify delays in the conduction of neural impulses due to tumours or inflammation but can also be an objective test of hearing thresholds.
 Other electrophysiological tests, such as cortical evoked responses, can look at the hearing pathway up to the level of the auditory cortex.